 The eLearning industry is booming, and it’s not just online content providers who are benefitting.
 Many more traditional learning organisations such as colleges, universities and language schools are expanding into offering online courses.
+Many traditional organisations such as schools, universities and language academies are expanding thanks to these possibilities.
+Therefore, offering online content in your educational centre is an essential step to remaining attractive to students, especially digital natives.

 Becoming an online course provider can be an excellent move.
 If your organisation is thinking about moving in this direction, here’s some guidance on how to take the first steps.